jrs0/hbr_uhbw/pyhbr/README.md

 pip install pyhbr
 ```

-Dependency versions have not yet been worked out in detail, so you might encounter problems.
-For now, the dependencies used in the development environment are stored in `requirements.txt`.
-(This is a wider set of dependencies than is required for `pyhbr`, and includes the dependencies for all scripts in this repository.)

 Instead of using pip, it is possible to install the package on from this git repository.
 On Windows, using VS Code, follow these steps:

 1. Install Python 3 (>= 3.11)